avatala/environments/README.md

 </tr>
 </tbody>
 </table>

 ## Purpose

-The purpose of this step is to:
+The purpose of this step is to set up the folder structure, projects for applications that are connected as service projects to the shared VPC created in the previous stage for each customer.

-Sets up base  shared VPCs with  NAT,
-Private Service networking, serverless vpc connector and baseline firewall rules for each environment.
+For each business unit, a shared `app` project is created and Google Cloud Storage buckets for state storage.

 ## Prerequisites

 1. bootstrap executed successfully.
 1. org executed successfully.
 1. environments executed successfully.
+1. networks executed successfully.